DioxusLabs/dioxus/docs/router/src/example/navigation-targets.md

 A [`NavigationTarget`] is similar to the `href` of an HTML anchor element.It tells the router where to navigate to.
 The Dioxus Router knows three kinds of navigation targets:
-- [`NtPath`]: we already saw that.
+- [`InternalTarget`]: we already saw that.
 It's basically an `href`, but cannot link to content outside our app.
-- [`NtExternal`]: This works exactly like an HTML anchors `href`.
+- [`ExternalTarget`]: This works exactly like an HTML anchors `href`.
 In fact, it is just passed through.
 Don't use this for in-app navigation as it'll trigger a page reload by the browser.
-- [`NtName`]: this is the most interesting form of navigation target.
+- [`NamedTarget`]: this is the most interesting form of navigation target.
 We'll look at it in detail in this chapter.

 ## External navigation